-During the restoration of service after a disaster, BellSouth may be forced to aggregate traffic for delivery to an CLEC.
+During the restoration of service after a disaster, CenturyTel may be forced to aggregate traffic for delivery to a CLEC.
 During this process, T1 traffic may be consolidated onto DS3s and may become unidentifiable to the Carrier.
-Because resources will be limited, BellSouth may be forced to "package" this traffic entirely differently then normally received by the CLECs.
-Therefore, a method for identifying the T1 traffic on the DS3s and providing the information to the Carriers is required.
+Because resources will be limited, CenturyTel may be forced to "package" this traffic entirely differently then normally received by the CLECs.
+Therefore, a method for identifying the TI traffic on the DS3s and providing the information to the Carriers is required.